 - Official transcripts from every school at which you have college credit, even if you did not obtain a degree from that institution.
 A minimum overall GPA of 3.0 is required by the UNCG Graduate School.
-However, successful applicants to the CSD Master’s Program typically have an overall GPA of 3.7 or higher.
+However, successful applicants to the CSD Master’s ON-CAMPUS Program in Speech-Language Pathology typically have an overall GPA of 3.7 or higher.

 - GRE scores:

 - These must be current (within the past 5 years).

 - Letters of recommendation: Three letters of recommendation must be submitted with each application.
 At least 2 of the letters must be academic and the 3rd may be academic or professional.
 Three academic letters are preferred unless the professional letter can provide information that relates to success in a graduate program.
 The Graduate School will send link to recommenders for submitting the reference after the applicant enters appropriate contact information.

 - Personal Statement/Statement of Purpose: The statement of purpose must be a professionally written document that is double-spaced using 12-point font, 1-inch margins, and that is a maximum of 2 pages in length.
 This document should acquaint the CSD Admissions Committee with the applicant’s rationale for: